-I speak frequently to groups and societies on aspects of Victorian railway history.
-I usually speak for forty-five minutes to two hours (dependent on the talk) and am always happy to answer questions and have feedback after.
+I speak frequently to groups and societies on aspects of Victorian railway history, and am always happy to answer questions and have feedback after.

 Over the years I have spoken to many societies and groups on many subjects, which are listed below.
 So if there are any talks that you think would appeal to your group, please do get in touch using the feedback form at the bottom of this page.
 All talks are illustrated.

 - The life and legacy of George Bradshaw.